biof509/spring2019/week1/index.rst

 ======

-Week 1 will be a general introduction to the course and a refresher on basic python programming.
+Week 1 will be a general introduction to the course and an introduction to machine learning topics.

 Preparation